walcht/CGNvim/README.md

     }
     ```

-4. restart Neovim and open a file that can trigger the LSP (in this example,
+3. restart Neovim and open a file that can trigger the LSP (in this example,
 a Python file).
 Check `:LspInfo` to see if your LSP configuration is there
 and a LSP client is successfully attached.
 Check `:LspLog` for LSP logs.

+# Removing or Disabling LSPs

+To remove a LSP, navigate to `lua/cgnvim/lsps/` and remove the
+corresponding LSP entry.
+Navigate to `lua/cgnvim/configs/mason-tool-installer.lua`
+and remove the plugin from ```ensure_installed``` table in case it is there.

+To disable a LSP without removing its configuration, navigate to `lua/cgnvim/init.lua`
+then add the lsp name (same as in `lua/cgnvim/lsps` but without the lua extension) to
+the ```lsp_ignore``` table.

 ## Adding or Editing Formatters